 2. Click Edit next to the form you wish to update.

-Note: If you are submitting a UCF submission, it is critical that you check your error tab frequently due to the short time frame for corrections.
-If it has been longer than 30 days, the Edit option will not be available.
+Note: If it has been longer than 30 days, the Edit option will not be available.
 You must click Delete to delete the record and start over.

 The Edit Universal Claim Form page is displayed.